hyperstack-org/hyperstack/docs/dsl-isomorphic/hyper-operation.md

 end
 ```

+If we were to change how we get the IP address, the Component now doesn't have to change.

 Now we will redefine our service object using the Hyperstack::Operation class.
-The interface to our service object will remain exactly the same.

 ```ruby
 class GetIPAddress < Hyperstack::Operation
   step { HTTP.get('https://api.ipify.org?format=json') }
   step { |response| response.json[:ip] }
 end
 ```
+You invoke Operations using the run method, so our Component does not have to change at all.

 The advantage is that the Operation syntax takes care of a lot of clutter, allows our
 promise to be chained neatly, and makes our intention clear to the reader.

 We will see how these advantages multiply as our example becomes more complex.

-However, before moving on lets understand the basics of Operations.
+Before moving on lets understand the basics of Operations.

 + Every Operation has as its external API a single `run` method.
 + The work of the Operation is defined by a series of *steps*.
 + When the run method is called, the code associated with each step is executed.
 + If a step returns a promise the next step will wait till the promise is resolved.
 + The result of the final step is wrapped in a promise and is the result of the operation.

+The final point means that regardless of the Operation's internal implementation, the Operation always returns a promise,
+so its API is consistent.
+As operations always return promises you can simply apply the `then` and `fail` promise methods
+directly to the Operation rather than saying `Op.run.then`.

 Let's say that rather than a simple ip address what we want is a full set of geo-location data.
 We can use another
 third party API to do the job.
 This API requires we supply our IP address, so we will reuse our IPAddress Op.